 Yes!
 Tortillas are a convenient, healthier alternative to traditional samosa pastry.
 They're easier to work with, require no rolling, and bake up crisp in the oven or air fryer.
 Using tortillas also makes the samosas lighter and faster to prepare, while still delivering that satisfying crunch.
 Whole grain or high-protein wraps work especially well.

-Samosa Wraps
+Vegan Samosa Wraps Recipe

 Ingredients